HopkinsKV/PyBer_Analysis/README.md

 ## Summary
 <br/>

-We recommend that Pyber looks into setting fare limits on rural, and to some extent, suburban pricing to allow those in these underserved communities better access.
+We recommend that PyBer looks into setting fare limits on rural, and to some extent, suburban pricing to allow those in these underserved communities better access.
 Due to the geographical constrictions, these groups will have longer trips on average, which can drive up prices per ride.
 <br/><br/>

 Increasing the number of drivers in rural areas will lower the prices due to the dynamic pricing setup used at PyBer.
 Instating a program to encourage urban or suburban drivers to accept rural rides will increase their individual income to offset the costs of travel to rural areas.
 <br/><br/>

-We encourage the creationg of an advertising campaign explaining the new changes made.
+We encourage the creation of an advertising campaign explaining the new changes made.
-This information, combined with a culturally-apropriate atmosphere, may encourage ridership from rural communities, which will in turn lead to more profit from drivers changing location.
+This information, combined with a culturally appropriate atmosphere, may encourage ridership from rural communities, which will in turn lead to more profit from drivers changing location.
 <br/><br/>